sections in the article

-Note: REST API is preferred over Remoting API.
+Use REST API instead of Remoting API.
 The REST API is more modern and will lead to better performance, especially when working with large data sets.

 The inriver REST API has multiple use cases.
 For instance, you can use it to:

 - Build integrations in any code language, integrating inriver with other systems such as CMS, e-commerce, and ERP.